TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          **Limitations:**

-         - The pixelcompensation values are not corrected for scale factor used with niceText.
+         - The pixel compensation values are not corrected for scale factor used with niceText.
 Basically this means that when niceText is used, these values will have only the half effect.